 Loss of Appetite Postpartum: Causes & Solutions

 Almost all causes of appetite loss in the postpartum period are easily explained by the unique situation of having just given birth.
-The most common explanations are things like stress, pain, and hormones.
-You can also have a loss of appetite for non-pregnancy-related issues, like medications or preexisting problems with an eating disorder.
+Stress, pain, and hormonal changes can all affect your appetite.
+You may also have a loss of appetite for non-pregnancy-related issues, like medications or preexisting problems with an eating disorder.

 If you experience a loss of appetite in the postpartum period, you may wonder if your baby is getting enough nutrition or if a serious health issue is going on.
 Fortunately, most new moms have no need to worry and can take simple steps to ensure their body is back on track regarding appetite and weight gain.

-This guide will go over the different causes of loss of appetite postpartum, provide strategies to help you find relief, and more.
+This guide goes over the causes of postpartum appetite loss, strategies to help you find relief, and more.

 What causes loss of appetite postpartum?